This is the final post in our series on Google Ads Extensions. Previously we’ve covered:

 The one wrinkle here is the unchecked boxes above, call-only format and call metrics:

 Note that the tracking functionality for call metrics will cost you $1.00 for every click.
-This may well be worth it for you, but you might also consider alternative call tracking solutions like Mongoose Metrics (better call tracking can be a great help in demonstrating the value of your PPC program).
+This may well be worth it for you, but you might also consider alternative call tracking solutions (better call tracking can be a great help in demonstrating the value of your PPC program).

 Call extensions can be a handy tool for any campaign, but are particularly valuable for local campaigns and campaigns where mobile impressions are likely.
 Important to note is that if you’re doing a significant amount of call volume you should work to have some PPC tracking for this action in place – either via call metrics or, as we mentioned above, via another vendor.